Ralph Helstein: Early years

 Helstein was born in Duluth, Minnesota on December 11, 1908, to an orthodox Jewish family.
 When he was an infant, his father, a garment manufacturer, moved the household to Minneapolis.
 There, the Helstein family was part of the city's small but tight knit Jewish community, which came with its challenges.
 "As I was growing up, I had a strong feeling about this question of discrimation," recounted Helstein.
 "Part of it may be because I was Jewish and when I was a kid, the kids would go along yelling 'sheeny' and I'd be excluded."

 There, Mr. Helstein graduated from the University of Minnesota, receiving a degree in English literature.

 Helstein first aspired to a career in medicine, but dropped out of pre-med after he didn't see his name on a posted list of students who successfully passed a required examination.
 He later learned that it was an error on the school's part but, by then, he was studying law.
-He got his law degree from the University of Minnesota in 1934.
+He got his Juris Doctor degree from the University of Minnesota in 1934.